 If you need some time to get your finances back in order and would like to avoid accruing tons of credit card interest charges, a 0% APR balance transfer card could be a great option.

 These cards typically offer up to 18 months of 0% APR for balance transfers, which means you can move your old balance onto a new credit card and avoid accruing interest for a number of months.
-Keep in mind that most 0% APR offers still charge a balance transfer fee — and any purchases you make after opening the card will start accruing interest right away, so be sure to pay those off as soon as possible to avoid getting into debt again.
+Keep in mind that most 0% APR offers charge a balance transfer fee — and any purchases you make after opening the card will start accruing interest right away, so be sure to pay those off as soon as possible to avoid racking up more interest charges.

 Don’t use the balance transfer as an excuse to ignore your debt for the period of 0% APR, as interest will start accruing right when the introductory APR offer is over.
 Instead, shoot to save enough so that you can pay off the balance by the end of the introductory period or divide the total by the months you have to pay it and pay off that amount of debt each month so by the time the introductory APR is over, you’ve paid it all off.